About the Edwards Aquifer

 The Edwards Aquifer is intensely faulted and fractured carbonate limestone that lies within the Balcones fault zone.
 The dynamics and size of the this geologic anomaly make it one of the most wondrous aquifers in the nation, through its storage capacity, flow characteristics, water producing capabilities and efficient recharging ability.

 In the San Antonio region, the Edwards limestone attains a thickness of approximately 450 to 500 feet.
-The water wells supplying SAWS customers number a total of 92 with an average daily pumpage of 136.50 million gallons per day or 418 acre-feet.
-From 1934 through 1994 the average recharge to the Edwards aquifer was 676,600 acre-feet.
+Ninety-two water wells supply SAWS customers with an average daily pumpage of 136.50 million gallons per day or 418 acre-feet.
+From 1934 through 1994 the average recharge to the Edwards Aquifer was 676,600 acre-feet.